MOEAFramework/MOEAFramework/docs/algorithms.md

 ### RVEA

 The reference vector guided evolutionary algorithm (RVEA) has many similarities with NSGA-III, but avoids use of Pareto dominance and uses an angle-penalized distance function for survival selection [^cheng16].
 RVEA only works on problems with at least two objectives and can only use genetic operators requiring two parents.
-Like NSGA-III, the number of reference vectors is controlled by the number of objectives and the `divisions` parameter.
-For an $M$-objective problem, the number of reference vectors is:

-$$H = {M+divisions-1 \choose divisions}$$

-To use the two-layer approach, replace the `divisions` parameter with `divisionsOuter` and `divisionsInner`.

 Parameter            | Default Value     | Description
 :------------------- | :---------------- | :----------
 `populationSize`     | Unset             | The size of the population.
 If unset, the population size is equal to the number of reference vectors
-`divisions`          | Problem dependent | The number of divisions `alpha`              | `2`               | Controls the rate of change in the angle-penalized distance function `adaptFrequency`     | $\texttt{maxEvaluations / (populationSize * 10)}$ | The frequency (in generations) in which the weights are adapted / scaled
+`divisions`          | Problem dependent | The number of divisions `divisionsInner`     | Unset             | The number of inner divisions when using the two-layer approach `divisionsOuter`     | Unset             | The number of outer divisions when using the two-layer approach `alpha`              | `2`               | Controls the rate of change in the angle-penalized distance function `adaptFrequency`     | $\texttt{maxEvaluations / (populationSize * 10)}$ | The frequency (in generations) in which the weights are adapted / scaled

+See the [NSGA-III](#nsga-iii) documentation for details on generating reference vectors and the two-layer approach.

 ### SMPSO